Definition of Genre

-It’s important to note that, as a literary device, genre is closely tied to the expectations of readers.
+It’s important to note that, as a literary device, the genre is closely tied to the expectations of readers.
 This is especially true for literary sub-classifications.
 For example, Jane Austen’s work is classified by most as part of the romance fiction genre, as demonstrated by this quote from her novel Sense and Sensibility:

 When I fall in love, it will be forever.

 Though Austen’s work is more complex than most formulaic romance novels, readers of Austen’s work have a set of expectations that it will feature a love story of some kind.
 If a reader found space aliens or graphic violence in a Jane Austen novel, this would undoubtedly violate their expectations of the romantic fiction genre.

 Difference Between Style and Genre

 Although both seem similar, the style is different from the genre.
 In simple terms, style means the characters or features of the work of a single person or individual.
 However, the genre is the classification of those words into broader categories such as modernist, postmodernist or short fiction and novels, and so on.
 Genres also have sub-genre, but the style does not have sub-styles.
 Style usually have further features and characteristics.